deepika0606/deepika0606/README.md

 - 👋 Hi, I’m @deepika0606
 - 🌱 I’m currently learning C++, web developement.
 - 📫 How to reach me https://www.linkedin.com/in/deepika-garg-891119286/
+- I have some knowlwdge of circut design
+-

 <!---